 Knowing this, neuromodulation – the use of electrical or chemical stimuli to change temporarily nerve function – offers a less expensive, low-risk alternative to conventional migraine therapies.
 There are now several noninvasive neuromodulation devices to treat acute, chronic and cluster headaches.
 They do not work for many people but they do not have significant problems with side effects.
 We will briefly review the three FDA cleared devices on the US market.
 It is worth noting that there is a distinction in the rigorous standards that the FDA applies to approval of pharmaceutical agents in contrast to the relatively relaxed standards applied to giving clearance of noninvasive medical devices.
 Unfortunately, none of these neuromodulators is covered by your health insurance.
 In some cases, you may be able appeal to your insurance company for reimbursement.
 Our discussion of these devices does not imply an endorsement of any one product.
 Whether or not neuromodulation may be suitable for you is a discussion you should have with a medical professional.
 A list of trained headache specialists by location is available on our website.

 First on our list is the Cefaly Headband.
 Cefaly is an external trigeminal nerve stimulation device (essentially a TENS unit for the trigeminal nerve) for patients who suffer from chronic migraine with or without aura.
-It produces a noticeable tingling for across the forehead for about 10 minutes daily.
+It produces a noticeable tingling for across the forehead for about 20 minutes daily.
 It is FDA approved.
-Its cost is about $400, with a 60-day money back guarantee.
+Its cost is about $600, with a 60-day money back guarantee.
 A medical prescription is required and can be ordered through Cefaly website.
 Insurance companies do not cover it.
-About 50% of Cefaly users return their devices.

 The second is a transcranial magnetic stimulator (TMS).
 The commercially available device is the sTMS mini.
 This device produces a brief magnetic charge that is applied on the surface of the back of the head.
 It can be used daily as a preventive device for all types of migraine headaches, but the FDA approved sTMS mini for acute treatment of migraine with aura.
 It also requires a prescription.
 The manufacturer eNeura provides information about its use. sTMS mini is rented in three-month increments for $250 per month, but eNeura offers several discounts.
 For the most current pricing, contact the manufacturer’s customer services at [email protected] or (408) 245-6400.